 Entrust USB Tokens

-Collaborating with SafeNet, Entrust distributes SafeNet iKey 2032 tokens as Entrust USB Tokens, which form an integrated component of the Entrust product portfolio.
+Collaborating with Gemalto, Entrust distributes the Gemalto SafeNet eToken 5110 (formerly iKey 2032) as Entrust USB Tokens, which form an integrated component of the Entrust product portfolio.
 These security tokens enable strong two-factor authentication to desktops, VPNs, WLANs and Web portals.
 Entrust USB Tokens are designed to work together with Entrust’s leading PKI product portfolio to provide a comprehensive, scalable security solution that meets customer needs for stronger authentication, encryption and digital signatures.